jakemac53/macro_prototype/README.md

 To make a macro run in this phase you should implement either `ClassTypeMacro`, `FieldTypeMacro`, or `MethodTypeMacro`, depending on which type of declaration your macro supports running on.

-The object you recieve in the `type` method that you implement will have an `addTypeToLibary(Code declaration)` method, which you can use to add new types to the program.

 ### Phase 2 - Declaration Macros